bluecats/bluecats-ios-sdk/README.md

 }
 ```

-Handle the event when the conditions are met.
+Handle the triggered event when the conditions are met.

 ``` objective-c
 -(void)eventManager:(BCEventManager *)eventManager triggeredEvent:(BCTriggeredEvent *)triggeredEvent